MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 First, since we have cannot indicate relative paths in a volume definition in the `docker-compose.yml` file, it is machine-specific.
 If you want to run the same container on your local machine, modify the `docker-compose.yml` file with the corresponding volumes section accordingly, or use a `docker-compose.override.yml`.

 Second, if mounting the remote file system into the container executed on the remote host, you probably will have to find a mechanism to also exchange data between your local machine and the remote machine.
 Two approaches come to mind.
-One approach is to use a an SSHFS mount.
+One approach is to use an SSHFS mount.
 And yes, of course, `docker-machine` once again helps us out here and supports this out-of-the-box.
 E. g.:

 ```sh
 # create a mount point with an arbitrary name, e. g. mnt